polymonster/pmtech/readme.md

 - Resource hot loading.
 - Maths Library.
 - JSON - Fast minimal json parser for data driven config scripts.
 - PMFX - Generic shader language with GPU state specification for setting blend, depth, stencil, raster and other GPU state.
-- PMFX Controller - Scriptable renderer to define render passes and GPU state from in a JSON config.
+JSON config can be used to define render passes and GPU state.
-- Component Entity Scene - Data-Oriented scene written in c+, handling mesh rendering, skeletal animation and scene heirarchies.
+- Component Entity System - Data-Oriented, written in c+, handling mesh rendering, skeletal animation and scene and transformation heirarchies.
 - Scene Editor - Scene editor built on the Component Entity Scene.

 **Thirdparty Stuff**